Feyerabend/ABC80/emu2/03/README.md

 This emulator reproduces the chip's VCO, SLF oscillator, noise generator, one-shot envelope, and mixer in software, outputting PWM audio on GPIO 28.

-There are many inpirations for this combination of ideas here, software emulations, and even hardware (in Verilog).
-But the implementation here is not quite (if I remember) correct.
-But mostly so, or anyway, good enough.[^sounds]
+There are many sources of inspiration for this combination of ideas, including software emulations and even hardware implementations (in Verilog).
+However, the implementation here is not entirely correct, at least as far as I recall.
+That said, it is mostly accurate--or at least good enough.[^sounds]

-[^sounds]: Parts of the inspiration: https://github.com/sasq64/abc80sim/blob/master/src/sound.c, https://github.com/mamedev/mame/blob/master/src/mame/luxor/abc80.cpp, https://github.com/gyurco/ABC80-FPGA,
+[^sounds]: Some of the inspiration comes from the following, with many thanks to those involved: https://github.com/sasq64/abc80sim/blob/master/src/sound.c, https://github.com/mamedev/mame/blob/master/src/mame/luxor/abc80.cpp, https://github.com/gyurco/ABC80-FPGA,